 While there’s no rulebook on how businesses can be better LGBTQ ambassadors, there are resources that can help add clarity on what kind of marketing can benefit the community, along with the brand.

-According to Human Rights Campaign, centering your ads or campaigns around queer themes should be backed by other initiatives, like adopting workplace policies that are consistent with those sentiments, gathering LGBTQ perspectives in your market research, and not withdrawing your campaign due to opposition pressure.
+According to Human Rights Campaign, centering your ads or campaigns around queer themes should be backed by other initiatives, like adopting workplace policies that are consistent with those sentiments, gathering LGBTQ perspectives in your market research, and not withdrawing your campaigns solely because there are opposers.

-Here are some of the strategies you can use to fulfill both your purpose of putting out a strong message about where you stand as a conscious brand and help further the cause you support, without just adding to the noise:
+Here are some things you can do to fulfill your purpose of making your stand as a conscious brand, and help further the cause you support, without merely adding to the noise:

 Whether you’re busting myths or starting a conversation that’s not part of the mainstream LGBTQ narrative, if your campaign helps in raising awareness about something that’s not addressed, it can be invaluable to the cause.
 For instance, snack brand Honey Maid dropped an ad on Youtube that was not only controversial but spoke right to its audience.
-The ad—titled “This is wholesome“—featured a modern take on the typical American family, featuring diverse families that included members of the LGBTQ community.
+The ad—titled “This is wholesome“—featured a modern take on the typical American family, featuring diverse families that included members of the LGBTQ community – something that’s not widely shown on mainstream television.
 Despite stirring controversy on social media, the company refused to take it down and extended further support to its campaign.

 Tackling anti-LGBTQ policies and sentiments

 It’s not just the tech brands in LGBTQ-friendly California who get to be part of the ecosystem of “conscious brands.”
 There are many unsung businesses taking a stance where it’s risky or controversial to do so.
-For instance, Amul, a public sector dairy unit based in India, made this post on their Facebook page, when the Indian Supreme court rolled out section 377—criminalizing homosexuality—back in 2013.
+For instance, Amul, a public sector food company based in India, made this post on their Facebook page, when the Indian Supreme court rolled out section 377—criminalizing homosexuality—back in 2013.

-Being an old and traditional enterprise didn’t deter Amul from sharing this on social media, despite anti-LGBTQ sentiments across the country.
+Being an old and traditional enterprise didn’t deter Amul from sharing this on social media, despite anti-LGBTQ sentiments in the country.